MartinPellizzer/terrawhisper-compiler/articles/alpinia-officinarum/medicine.md

 Galangal (Alpinia officinarum) contains significant quantities of galangin, ranging from 0.3% to 2.0% in its rhizomes, exhibiting potent antioxidant properties.
 Galangol, found in concentrations varying from 0.05% to 0.15%, showcases noteworthy anti-inflammatory and analgesic effects.
 Additionally, the essential oil extracted from galangal comprises cineol in quantities ranging between 20% to 50%, pinene at around 10% to 25%, and terpineol at approximately 5% to 15%.
 These components contribute to the herb's substantial antimicrobial activity against various bacteria and fungi.

-The following illustration shows the most important constituents of galangal for medicinal purposes.
+The following illustration shows the most important active constituents of galangal for medicinal purposes.